torotoki/stem/README.md

 # STEM
-This is a Shortest Path Problem Solver for large scale graphs and timetable.
-The library includes an implementation of Dijkstra's algorithm and large scale time-dependent network for timetable of train, wrote in Python.
+This is a python library of Shortest Path Problem Solver for large scale graphs of timetable, includes an implementation of Dijkstra's algorithm for large scale time-dependent network, written in Python.

 ## Usage